zippyy/myblog/content/post/tailscale-unifi-udm-remote-access/index.md

 - document who can access what
 - keep UniFi OS and Tailscale updated

-For a home lab, you can be a little more relaxed.

-For a client or business, write the rules down.

-## Real-World Use Cases

-This setup is excellent for:

-### Home lab access

-Access Proxmox, NAS, Home Assistant, dashboards, and internal tools while away from home.

-### Small business support

-Support a client network without exposing RDP, SSH, or firewall admin pages to the public internet.

-### Camera and NVR access

-Reach camera systems internally without opening web ports or relying on sketchy vendor cloud access.

-### Media server access

-Access local media services by IP or internal DNS name.

-### Traveling with trusted internet

-Use the UniFi gateway as an exit node when you want your traffic to route through home or office.

-## Affiliate-Ready Hardware Section

-If you are turning this into a full remote-access setup, these are the kinds of products worth linking in a Tech Relay post:

-- UniFi Dream Machine Pro
-- UniFi Dream Machine SE
-- UniFi Cloud Gateway Max
-- UniFi Dream Router
-- UniFi Switch Lite 8 PoE
-- UniFi U6 or U7 access points
-- Synology NAS
-- mini PC for Proxmox
-- GL.iNet travel router for remote access testing

-Suggested disclosure:

-> This post may contain affiliate links.
-If you purchase through these links, Tech Relay may earn a commission at no additional cost to you.

 ## Final Thoughts

 The best remote access setup is the one you actually trust enough to leave enabled.